Find Teaching Schools

 The states with the most job growth for Economics Professor are Oregon, Colorado, and California.
 Watch out if you plan on working in Wyoming, Vermont, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Average Economics Professors Salary
+Economics Professor Average Salary

-The salary for Economics Professors ranges between about $51,070 and $202,460 a year.
+The typical yearly salary for Economics Professors is somewhere between $51,070 and $202,460.

 undefined